FrendsPlatform/Frends.ServiceBus/README.md

 | To                       | string                    | The to header value of the received message          |
 | ScheduledEnqueueTimeUtc | DateTime   | The time when the message was scheduled to be queued|

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details